alamincodes/note-brew-client/README.md

-# clean-react-template-js
+# Note Brew Client

-This is a simple straight forward React starter project with bare minimum setup using ESLint, Prettier and Parcel.
+Note Brew Client is built using React 17.
+Project backbone is powered by React 17, Parcel, ESLint and Prettier and other libraries.
+For server side, please visit this [repo](https://github.com/SrejonKhan/note-brew-server).

 ## Commands
 Dev Build: `npm run dev`